 The warfare in Syria has had traumatic fallouts on Palestinian refugee children in and outside of Syria.(File photo via social media)

-The Action Group for Palestinians of Syria (AGPS) has recorded the death of 252 Palestinian refugee children in war-torn Syria.
+In a report dating September 14, the London-based Action Group for Palestinians of Syria (AGPS) said it has kept record of the death of over 250 Palestinian refugee children in war-torn Syria.